banzaicloud/koperator-docs/docs/features.md

 >StatefulSet manages the deployment and scaling of a set of Pods, and provide guarantees about their ordering and uniqueness.
 Like a Deployment, a StatefulSet manages Pods that are based on an identical container spec.
 Unlike a Deployment, a StatefulSet maintains sticky identities for each of its Pods.
 These pods are created from the same spec, but are not interchangeable: each has a persistent identifier that is maintained across any rescheduling.

-How does this looks from the perspective of Apache Kafka?
+How does this look from the perspective of Apache Kafka?

 With StatefulSet we get: